 The excellence of early childhood programs is reliant on the quality and caliber of the leader.
 The program leader sets the mission, vision, philosophy, and culture of a program.
 And yet, too many leaders come to the work with limited knowledge and expertise in early childhood management and leadership.
-The New York Early Childhood Professional Development Institute, in partnership with the NYC Department of Education lead the Leadership Initiative, designed to support the professional development and success of current leaders and prospective leaders in the early childhood field.
-The Leadership Initiative and this website provides early childhood leaders, as well as those who aspire to leadership roles in the future, with resources and opportunities to engage with their peers around the city and support professional development promoting access to excellence for all young children.
+The New York Early Childhood Professional Development Institute leads the Leadership Initiative, designed to support the professional development and success of current leaders and prospective leaders in the early childhood field.
+The Leadership Initiative and this website provide early childhood leaders, as well as those who aspire to leadership roles in the future, with resources and opportunities to engage with their peers and support professional development promoting access to excellence for all young children.

 The Children’s Program Administrator Credential (CPAC) is a state-recognized credential that addresses the components essential for running early childhood and school-age programs.
 Both new and experienced administrators may choose to obtain the credential, as well as current teachers who aspire to administrative positions.
 Those individuals without program management experience will need to complete an internship to obtain the credential.

 Learn more about the CPAC on our Career Development Services page.

 Sherry Cleary, Executive Director of the New York Early Childhood Institute shared her thoughts about the importance of leadership with HiMama's The Preschool Podcast